Easy Baked Cod With Lemon Sauce

 A truly simple fish dish, but with a nice personality thanks to a drizzle or dollop of lemon yogurt sauce.

 This is one of the easiest fish dishes ever, perfect for a weeknight dinner.
-The cod filets are literally roasted with just oil, salt, and pepper, and then a small drizzle of lemon yogurt sauce gives it extra personality.
-But the simplicity of this dish truly allows the flavor of the fish to shine on through, so get a piece of super fresh fish.
+The cod fillets are literally roasted with just oil, salt, and pepper, and then a small drizzle of lemon yogurt sauce gives it extra personality.
+But the simplicity of this baked cod recipe truly allows the flavor of the fish to shine on through, so get a piece of super fresh fish.

-Round out your plate with Bulgur Wheat with Caramelized Onions and Parsley, Roasted Carrots with Tapenade Dressing, and Parmesan-Roasted Brussels Sprouts for a very pretty meal.
+Round out the tender fish with Bulgur Wheat with Caramelized Onions and Parsley, Roasted Carrots with Tapenade Dressing, and Parmesan-Roasted Brussels Sprouts for a very pretty meal.
+In the spring try it with any version of asparagus.
 If you are making any roasted vegetables to go with the fish, you can slide the cod into the oven for the last 10 or so minutes of roasting time, maximizing your oven space and energy.
 Also, try this with Easy Cheesy Rice with Broccoli and Chimichurri Garlic Bread.
+Maybe top the fish with some roasted cherry tomatoes and serve with some lemon slices or wedges.

 Baked Cod: A foolproof, simple recipe that lets the flavor of the fish shine (with extra personality thanks to a drizzle of lemon yogurt).